w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Next states**: Operational for WoT, Maintenance

 **Relationship** (why to change state to Operational for WoT):
-  - an aspect of Maintenance to Operational state transition: run the WoT external interfaces)
+  - an aspect of Maintenance to Operational state transition: start running the WoT external interfaces)

 **Relationship** (why to change state to Maintenance):
   - remove the WoT servient
+  - in case of removing WoT, all WoT-specific data must be deleted.

 **Actor** who triggers next state transition: provider/vendor or user, based on native built-in mechanisms and protocols.